a7medaboali/Problems_Solutions/README.md

 AtCoder

-and maybe more later...
+And maybe more in the future... 🌱

-What’s inside?
+📁 What’s Inside?
 Each folder contains:

-My solution to the problem
+My Solution: The code I wrote to solve the problem.

-A small README file where I write what the problem was about, how I solved it, maybe some notes or mistakes I made, and what I learned
+README File: A short explanation of the problem, my approach, challenges faced, mistakes made, and what I learned along the way.
+(Consider it a mini journal entry! 😄)

-Why am I doing this?
+💡 Why Am I Doing This?

-Mainly for myself:
+For myself:

-So I can come back and quickly remember what a problem was about

-To track my progress and keep things organized

-And maybe, just maybe, someone else finds it helpful too
+Track my progress: Keeping a record helps me reflect on how far I’ve come.

+Organize my learning: I can easily revisit problems and solutions for reference.

+Improve: Every time I look back, I learn something new, be it about a better solution or a concept I missed.

+And maybe for YOU:
+If you’re a fellow competitive programmer or someone interested in problem-solving, I hope you find this repo helpful. 🤞

+Feel free to look around, suggest improvements, or ask questions.
+Let’s learn together!

+📝 What’s Next?
+I plan to keep updating this repo as I solve more problems and dive deeper into new concepts.

-Feel free to check things out or suggest improvements
+Any tips, suggestions, or constructive feedback are always welcome! 💬 Feel free to check things out or suggest improvements